 Generally, the effects of marijuana high can last for several hours.
 For most people, the effects of smoking last about 3 hours, but after the first hour, the intensity slowly declines, while an edible can keep you high for up to 8 hours, as their onset is slower.
 Concentrates can be very intense, but their effects last for about 2 hours.

 What Are the Side Effects of Being Too High?

 Besides the cottonmouth and dry eyes that are very common side effects caused by THC, and which are uncomfortable at worst, experiencing panic, paranoia, and heightened anxiety along with an increased heart rate, are definitely the most unpleasant side effects.

 Inexperienced users or users with low tolerance of THC are most likely to experience these side effects if they’re not careful.
-Even seasoned weed enthusiasts can get paranoid if they consume large quantities of a strain that’s very powerful.
+Even seasoned weed enthusiasts can get paranoid when high, especially if they consume large quantities of a strain that’s very powerful.
 So, a word of advice – always consume weed responsibly for an enjoyable and blissful high.

 Is There Such a Thing as Marijuana Overdose?

 Even though cannabis consumption can cause some very unpleasant side effects, so far, there haven’t been any reports of an overdose from marijuana.
 However, this doesn’t mean that users shouldn’t have boundaries with their weed use, as the active ingredients present in marijuana are powerful.